 Accessibility in Meetings

-Making a meeting accessible involves creating an environment where everyone, regardless of their abilities or circumstances, can fully participate and engage.
+Making a meeting accessible involves creating an environment where everyone, including people with disabilities, people who speak other languages, people who have various learning styles, and many others, can fully participate and engage.
 Here are some key steps to ensure that a meeting is accessible:

 -

-Venue Accessibility: If the meeting is in person, ensure the location is physically accessible for people with mobility impairments.
-This includes ramps, elevators, wheelchair-accessible restrooms, and appropriate seating arrangements.
+Venue Accessibility: If the meeting is in person, ensure the location is physically accessible for people with physical and visual disabilities.
+This includes ramps, elevators, wheelchair-accessible restrooms, clear and unobstructed pathways (e.g. no loose cables across walking areas), and appropriate seating arrangements.

 -